Rehab Centers Santa Rosa, NM

 Rio Grande Atp Inc - 63.7 miles from Santa Rosa, NM

-Rio Grande Atp Inc is an inpatient substance abuse treatment facility in Las Vegas, New Mexico that is located in the 87701 zip code.
+Rio Grande Atp Inc is a residential substance abuse rehab facility in Las Vegas, New Mexico that is located in the 87701 zip code.
 Rio Grande Atp Inc offers Social skills development, Case management and Self-help groups.
-It offers services to women and men.
+It offers treatment to women and men.

 Address: 2301 7th Street , Suite A, Las Vegas, NM 87701 in San Miguel County